fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### Course objectives

-Understand the changing role of Corporte finance
+- Understand the changing role of Corporte finance

-Panoramic view of possible implementations
-Panoramic view of skills
+- Possible implementations, required skills & approach

-Demystify Digital & Finance tranformation
+- Demystify Digital & Finance tranformation

-Only dealing with Digital related isues
+- Only dealing with Digital related isues

 ----

 Non-digital Finance Transformation issues ?

-1. Regulatory (GDPR...)
+- Regulatory (GDPR...)
-1. Finance needs to be a business partner
+- Finance needs to be a business partner
-2. Cash is King
+- Cash is King
-3. Implementing SSC (Shared Services Centers)
+- Implementing SSC (Shared Services Centers)

-Very much related to digital as well!
+Those are very much related to digital as well !

 ----